ridhachahed/heatwave-amld-workshop/vcn/README.md

 By the end of this guide, you will have:

 - Created a Virtual Cloud Network (VCN) in your Oracle Cloud Infrastructure (OCI).
-- Configured the VCN to allow inbound and outbound traffic on the MySQL Database Service port (default: 3306).
+- Configured the VCN to allow inbound traffic on the MySQL Database Service port (default: 3306).

 ## Prerequisites